Leadership Staff

 These projects have included dramatic, corporate and educational pieces.
 Many have been used as fundraising vehicles for non-profit organizations.
 Clients have included The U.S. Navy, Smithsonian Institution, New York Philharmonic, the Dallas, Denver, and National Symphonies, Grollier Publishing, AT&T and Pitney Bowes.

 Locally she has served on the Friends Board for St. Lukes Lifeworks, Roxbury School Executive Board, the Connecticut Association of Production Professionals Executive Board, Connecticut Film and Video Commission Advisory Board, the steering committee for the Collaborative Alliance, as board member of the Stamford Public Education Foundation and was on the advisory board for the Fairfield County Community Foundation’s Center for Nonprofit Excellence.
-She currently serves on the Stamford’s Arts and Culture Commission.
+She was a founding member of Stamford’s Arts and Culture Commission..

 Music Director